SharkCagey/SharkCage/project_overview.md

 ### Misc

-* __CageData__: Contains a struct which encapsulates all data used by various functions responsible for displaying data / creating processes in the secure desktop.
+* __CageData__: Contains a struct which encapsulates all data used by various functions responsible for displaying data / creating processes on the secure desktop.
 * __SharedFunctions__: Compilation of helper functions used by most of the other sub-projects.
 * __ValidateBinary__: Functions for validating binary certificates (by using the appropriate Windows Crypto-API (`CNG`) functions) and hashes (by comparing them).